boytchev/mannequin.js/README.md

 man.torso.bend = 45;
 ```

 **Absolute rotations** are considered by some people as counterintuitive.
 Some joints, like wrists, have three rotational properties (*triplets*).
 Due to the nature of rotations in 3D space, rotations in a triplet are interconnected &ndash; modifying one property in a triplet often affects the other two.
-The following code demonstrates how seeting the *turn* property modifies the *bend* property.
+The following code demonstrates how seting the *turn* property modifies the *bend* property.

 ``` javascript
 man.torso.bend = 45; /* bend=45 */